Mykola Semena: Two Years of Silence

 Volodymyr Prytula recalls that the press office of the Crimean police’s main committee entirely turned to the occupants’ side providing them access to lists of all accredited journalists there.
 “First of all they were interested in Ukrainian journalists and independent media criticizing local law enforcement bodies and authorities.
 And, of course, Mykola Semena was in the list,” adds the chief editor of Crimea.Realities.

-For all this time the edition suffered hacker attacks; local providers were blocking the website.
+For all this time the publication suffered hacker attacks; local providers were blocking the website.
 In summer of 2014 Volodymyr Prytula had in mind to transfer the project to the mainland Ukraine – for security reasons.
 In summer of 2015 all editors were already in Kyiv, Prytula himself moved out.
 However, the journalists stayed on the peninsula in order to expeditiously provide trustworthy information about events taking place Crimea.

 “I understood that precisely at that moment and precisely in Crimea Ukraine’s destiny is at stake.
 Here is the very hotspot, the very frontline you could say.
 To move out?
 It meant to desert the front, for if editorial offices in Kyiv ever required special correspondents in Crimea, it is right now.
 For being a journalist meant not moving out of Crimea, but going to Crimea,” Mykola Semena told PEN Ukraine immediately after the searches.